 A.N.L.- folds is an example of a equivalence class or manifold composition.
 It was produced with Manifold, a computer-assisted program and DIASS, a Digital Instrument for Additive Sound Synthesis on the IBM Scalable POWERparallel System (SP) of the Mathematics and Computer Science division of the Argonne National Laboratory

-If interested in presenting an A.N.L. - fold, please contact:
+If interested in presenting a manifold, please contact:

 [ back to Sever Tipei's home page | Computer Music Project | Music Composition and Scientific Sonification Project ]